-To help simplify this process for our Handshake community, we pulled together a short guide that breaks down GDPR’s scope and the ways you can strengthen the data processing activities in your campus community.
+To help simplify this process for our Handshake community, we’ve pulled together a short guide that breaks down GDPR’s scope and the ways you can strengthen the data processing activities in your campus community.
 You should always speak with your University Counsel’s Office for specific legal advice related to how your Career Center treats student data.

 Tell me more about GDPR

-GDPR, which goes into effect on May 25, 2018, aims to strengthen and standardize user data privacy across the EU nations and any organizations that handle the personal data of EU data subjects, regardless of the location of the organization.
+GDPR, which went into effect on May 25, 2018, aims to strengthen and standardize user data privacy across the EU nations and any organizations that handle the personal data of EU data subjects, regardless of the location of the organization.
 To put it in context for the higher education community specifically, if you’re a university in the United States with students from or residing in the EU, GDPR may apply to you.

 How does GDPR affect universities and students?